AstroTech-666/XploreLab360/README.md

 ## ⚡ How It Works

 ### Set Up the Project
-PhysiXplorer is built using **ExpressJS**, a fast web framework for Node.js.
+XploreLab 360 is built using **ExpressJS**, a fast web framework for Node.js.
 To get started, simply follow these steps:

 1. **Install Node.js** – The project is built with Node.js, and npm (Node Package Manager) will take care of the dependencies.
 2. **Run the Setup** – In the terminal, run `npm install` to install all the required node modules.